 We have discussed (in tail recursion) that a recursive function is tail recursive if the recursive call is the last thing executed by the function.

-We also discussed that a tail recursive is better than non-tail recursive as tail-recursion can be optimized by modern compilers.
-Modern compiler basically do tail call elimination to optimize the tail recursive code.
+We also discussed that a tail-recursive is better than a non-tail recursive as tail-recursion can be optimized by modern compilers.
+Modern compiler basically does tail call elimination to optimize the tail-recursive code.

 The above function can be replaced by following after tail call elimination.